saaivignesh20-zz/wadesktop_dark/README.md

 **EDIT:** WhatsApp has rolled out Dark Mode in versions 2.2025.8 and above.
 It is already available on **WhatsApp Web.** But not WhatsApp Desktop.
 It will be rolled out very soon.

+**EDIT:** WhatsApp has rolled out Dark Mode to WhatsApp Desktop a few weeks ago.

 ## Disclaimer

  - This script does not tamper with the natural working of the WhatsApp application.
 Since it is build using open-source software, this script just unlocks the upcoming feature by forcing the feature flags inside the application's settings.